Superconductor

 Superconducting wires for example are sometimes used because they have advantages over other materials such as the ability to transport more electric current per kg of wire.
 In other words, superconducting wire handles more current than regular wire.
 Wires in general have a limit to how much current they can transport and when they approach that limit, they become hot.

-They become hot because they convert some of the electricity that passes through them into heat, and you probably already realized that is a waste of energy because the electricity which was converted into heat did not make it’s way to the device that needed it, and was converted into heat instead.
+They become hot because they convert some of the electricity that passes through them into heat, and you probably already realized that is a waste of energy because the electricity which was converted into heat did not make its way to the device that needed it, and was converted into heat instead.
 Fortunately, typical copper wires do not waste much electricity.

 One application of superconducting wire that I have seen is in electric motors.
 Electric motors are usually made of coils of copper wire, but other superconducting wires can be used and cooled to the point of superconductivity which can enable the motors to be manufactured at a fraction of their usual size.